foliojs/pdfkit/CONTRIBUTING.md

 Also, make sure to run the tests and lint the code before you commit your changes.

-**Preferentially, tests should be added to check the changed behavior even if is a bug fix** **If the proposed change affects document structure a unit test should be added, if affects rendering, add a visual test**
+> Tests should be added to check the changed behavior even if is a bug fix.
+If the proposed change affects document structure a unit test should be added, if affects rendering, add a visual test